Hilda of Whitby: Legends

 St. Hilda monument detail in Whitby.
 Note ammonites at feet.

 A local legend says that when sea birds fly over the abbey they dip their wings in honour of Saint Hilda.
 Another legend tells of a plague of snakes which Hilda turned to stone, supposedly explaining the presence of ammonite fossils on the shore.
 Local artisans carved snakes' heads onto ammonites, and sold these as relics, "evidence" of her miracle.

-In fact, the ammonite genus Hildoceras takes its scientific name from St. Hilda.
+The ammonite genus Hildoceras takes its scientific name from St. Hilda.
 The coat of arms of nearby Whitby includes three such 'snakestones', and depictions of ammonites appear in the shield of the University of Durham's College of St Hild and St Bede.

 A carved ammonite stone is set into the wall by the entrance to the former chapel of St Hild's College, Durham, which later became part of the College of St Hild and St Bede.
 The coat of arms of St. Hilda's College, Oxford, includes a curled snake, and the ammonite is used by the college as a symbol.

 Veneration

 The veneration of Hilda from an early period is attested by the inclusion of her name in the calendar of Saint Willibrord, written at the beginning of the 8th century.
 According to one tradition, her relics were translated to Glastonbury by King Edmund; another tradition holds that Saint Edmund brought her relics to Gloucester.

 In the Roman Catholic Church, the feast day of Saint Hilda is 17 November.
 In some parts of the Anglican Communion, her feast, a Lesser Festival, is on 18 November, while in some others, such as the Anglican Church of Australia, it is on 17 November.
 In the Church of England however, it is kept on 19 November.
+In the Eastern Orthodox Church, her feast day is also 17 November.

 In the calendar approved for formerly Anglican Personal Ordinariate and Pastoral Provision parishes in the Roman Catholic Church, the feast day of Saint Hilda is celebrated on 23 June, together with those of Saint Ethelreda, Abbess of Ely (died 679), and Saint Mildred, Abbess of Minster-in-Thanet (died ca. 700).